The Best Low Carb Vanilla Cupcake Recipe with Lavender

 Mix the ingredients for the buttercream icing and use a round icing tip and some dry lavender for this elegant creation.

 Do you worry that you can't duplicate these swirls?
-Then watch the video where Lindsay demonstrate how she easily decorate cupcakes...
+Then watch Lindsay from Lindsay Anne Bakes demonstrate how it is done...

 The macros per serving...